jonathanhayes/Tweepy-Twitter-Stream-Example/README.md

 # What this does

 With FollowerMode set to True, this will stream tweets from a user-defined list of Twitter accounts.
 With FollowerMode set to False, you can stream from all accounts with user-defined keyword filters.
+This contains an optional JSON storage feature inside of it that is commented out.

 # Requirement